plomino/plomino.tinymce/README.txt

 Introduction
 ============

-Plomino TinyMCE Intrgration is a plugin for Plomino which allows to manage easily Plomino objects (fields, actions and hidewhen) from TinyMCE interface.
+Plomino TinyMCE Integration is a plugin for Plomino which allows to manage easily Plomino objects (fields, actions and hidewhen) from TinyMCE interface.

 Credits